OpenEvalProject/evals/manuscripts/elife-26691/v2/manuscript.md

 Several cross-links (δ233-δ263, δ243-δ263, δ233-β’627 and δ241-β’627) (Table 2) suggest the approximate location of helix c (Figure 6—figure supplement 1), and based on these observations we speculate that density ‘5’ is occupied by this α-helix (Figure 4A,D ‘5’).
 In this position, helix c could help to coordinate the positioning of the C-terminal δ-COP MHD, which could otherwise be located a long distance from the vesicle: there are ~100 amino acids between helix b and the MHD.

-## Interactions between δ-COP and Arf1
+### Interactions between δ-COP and Arf1

-Further validation of the interaction between δ-COP helix b and Arf1 is provided by published photo-cross-linking data (
+Further validation of the interaction between δ-COP helix b and Arf1 is provided by published photo-cross-linking data (Sun et al., 2007), which showed a cross-link between Arf1 residue 167 and δ-COP (Figure 6C, Arf167 is marked), as well as by mass-spectrometry cross-linking data that showed cross-links between the second longer helix b and Arf1 (δ142-Arf36, δ164-Arf36) (Table 2, Figure 6C).
+We prepared δ-COP variants containing photolabile amino acids in position 156 or 159.
+These variants were expressed as subcomplexes with β-COP(19-391) and recruited to liposomes in an Arf- and GTP-depended manner.
+Subsequent photo-cross-linking resulted in an 80 kDa product that was confirmed by western blotting to consist of Arf1 and δ-COP (Figure 6A).
+We also prepared an Arf1 variant with two photolabile amino acid derivatives in positions 46 (known to cross-link to β-COP [Sun et al., 2007]) and 167.
+This Arf1 could be photo-cross-linked within vesicles to give a 180 kD product, corresponding to β-COP, δ-COP and Arf1 (Figure 6B, and Figure 6—figure supplement 2), confirming that one Arf1 molecule interacts with both β- and δ-COP within the same coatomer complex.

 ![Figure 6.](https://cdn.elifesciences.org/articles/26691/elife-26691-fig6-v2.jpg)

 **Figure 6.:** (A) Site-directed photo-cross-linking of chimeric βδ subcomplexes and Arf1-GTPγS on Golgi-like liposomes, with photolabile aminoacids (Benzophenone (Bp)) in δ-COP positions 156 or 159 (Ctβ19–391-MδT156Bp and Ctβ19–391-MδR159Bp).
 After irradiation with UV light, cross-linked products were analyzed by SDS-PAGE and western-blot with antibodies directed against Arf1 (left panel) and δ-COP (right panel), and are marked with black asterisks.
 Bands of non-cross-linked proteins are marked with arrows (IB: immune blot).
 (B) Site-directed photo-cross-linking of Arf1-GTPγS with Bp in both positions 46 and 167 (Arf1-I46BpY167Bp) with coatomer on Golgi membranes.
 Cross-linked products were analyzed by SDS-PAGE and western blot with antibodies directed against β-COP, δ-COP and Arf1.
 Black asterisks mark double cross-linked products linked by both photolabile residues, red asterisks mark single cross-linked products linked by Bp at either position 167 or 46 in Arf1.
 Non-cross-linked proteins are marked with arrows.
 (C) Ribbon model of the structure of a subcomplex of Ctβ19-391δ1–159 with Arf.
 Residues involved in cross-linking are shown as spheres (orange-red for δ-COP and purple for Arf1).
 In summary, photolabile amino acids δ-COP156 and δ-COP159 cross-linked to Arf1, photolabile Arf46 cross-linked to β-COP, and Arf167 cross-linked to δ-COP.
 Mass-spectrometry cross-linking also identified a cross-link between Arf36 and δ-COP142 (Dodonova et al., 2015).
 (D) Binding of NΔ20CtArf1 GMPPNP to Ctβδ subcomplexes.
 Subcomplexes contained β19–391-COP and δ-COP including helix a (δ-COP1-137), or δ-COP including helix b (δ-COP1-175), or δ-COP including helix c (δ-COP1-243), or full-length δ-COP, as indicated in the figure.
 Ctβδ subcomplexes were immobilized on Strep-Tactin sepharose beads.
 Beads were incubated with purified N△20CtArf complexed with GMPPNP or GDP.
 Pulldowns were analyzed by SDS-PAGE and western-blot.
 The gels were cut in two pieces.
 The lower piece was immuno-blotted with antibodies directed against Arf1 (lower panel).
 The upper part was used for coomassie staining to visualize COP subcomplexes (upper panel) (Note: δ-COP fragments 1–137, 1–175 and 1–243 are not visible in the coomassie stained upper panel as they migrate into the part of the gel that was blotted for quantification of Arf1).
 (E) Quantification of the data depicted in D. As a control, binding of NΔ20CtArf1 to β19-391COP complexed with full length δ-COP was analyzed in the presence of GDP (last column).
 Pulldowns were quantified using the Image-Studio software (Li-Cor Bioscience).
 Quantification was normalized to the βδ-COP subcomplexes containing full-length δ-COP with N△20CtArf in its GMPPNP complexed state. (means ± SEM; n = 3).
 See also Figure 6—figure supplement 1 and Figure 6—figure supplement 2.
-Source data files for panel E are available in Figure 6—source data 1.DOI: http://dx.doi.org/10.7554/eLife.26691.01610.7554/eLife.26691.017Figure 6—source data 1.Figure 6E.This source data file contains the values obtained by quantifying the pulldown experiments (Figure 6D) using Image-Studio software, and presented in Figure 6E.DOI: http://dx.doi.org/10.7554/eLife.26691.017
+Source data files for panel E are available in Figure 6—source data 1.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/26691/elife-26691-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** Cross-linked peptides from the newly assigned regions were mapped within the COPI leaf model (cyan lines). δ-COP helix b (red) was cross-linked to β-COP (dark green), to Arf1 (pink), and to β’-COP (light blue).
 The δ-COP helix C (orange) was cross-linked to δ-COP MHD (orange).
-Note that δ-COP MHD is located in the linkage, and not in the COPI leaf, so it is not enclosed by the EM density.DOI: http://dx.doi.org/10.7554/eLife.26691.018
+Note that δ-COP MHD is located in the linkage, and not in the COPI leaf, so it is not enclosed by the EM density.

 ![Figure 6—figure supplement 2.](https://cdn.elifesciences.org/articles/26691/elife-26691-fig6-figsupp2-v2.jpg)

 **Figure 6—figure supplement 2.:** Site-directed photo-cross-linking of Arf1-I46BpY167Bp (loaded with GTPγS) to coatomer on (A) Golgi membranes, or (B) Golgi-like liposomes.
 Cross-links were analyzed by SDS-PAGE and western blot with antibodies directed against all coatomer subunits and against Arf1.
 Black asterisks mark double cross-link products obtained with photolabile Bp at positions 46 and 167 in Arf1, red asterisks mark single cross-link products with photolabile Bp at positions 46 or 167 in Arf1 (Sun et al., 2007).
-Bands representing the non-cross-linked proteins are marked with arrows.DOI: http://dx.doi.org/10.7554/eLife.26691.019
+Bands representing the non-cross-linked proteins are marked with arrows.

 To dissect the role of the δ-COP linker-region (δCOP 117–271) in binding to Arf1, we made four δ-COP constructs incorporating different parts of this linker region.
 These terminate after helix a (δ1–137), helix b (δ1–175) or helix c (δ1–243) or code for full-length δ-COP.
 These proteins were expressed as subcomplexes with β-COP(19-391) and tested for binding to Arf1 in its GMPPNP-loaded state using pulldown assays (Figure 6D).
 The complex containing δ1–137 showed very little GTP dependent Arf1 binding, δ1–175 showed an intermediate level, while δ1–243 bound Arf1 in a GTP dependent manner at the same level as the complex containing full length δ-COP (Figure 6E).
 These results indicate that the interaction between βδ-COP and Arf1-GTP is stabilized by δ-COP helix b and is further stabilized by downstream regions of δ-COP including helix c.
 These observations are consistent with our structural model for the assembled coat in which helix b interacts directly with Arf1, and helix c is bound to β-COP to stabilize the complex.

-## A role of δ-COP in regulating coat assembly
+### A role of δ-COP in regulating coat assembly

 δ-COP helix a is analogous to the α5 helix in the AP2 μ2-subunit linker, and they are positioned similarly near the β-COP/β2-AP trunk.
 Helix b is a conserved, COPI-specific feature, at a sequence distance similar to that of the ‘bind-back’ helix in AP2 μ2 (Arakel et al., 2016; Jackson et al., 2010).
 Arakel and colleagues proposed two models to explain a requirement of helix b for retrieval of HDEL/KDEL proteins (Arakel et al., 2016).
 In a first model, this helix was proposed to bind back into a furrow in β-COP, thereby preventing destabilization of the β-COP α-solenoid.
 In a second model, helix b, which is amphipathic in nature, binds to the membrane, bringing coatomer into close proximity where it can more easily interact with retrieval signals.
 Our EM structure confirms that helix b is located proximally to the membrane (Figure 5C), however the contact with the membrane is small and involves only the C-terminal end of the helix.
 The distance between the membrane and the nearest conserved hydrophobic residue is too large for a direct contact.
 This argues against it being a conventional membrane-inserting amphipathic helix (see Figure 5C).
 Our structure suggests that the main interaction partner of helix b is Arf1.